 If the online casino bill passes with no in-person registration requirement, it should grow very quickly in Illinois — possibly even faster than sports betting.

 Of course, that’s also contingent on how many and which operators can get licensed from the jump.
-For what it’s worth, Rita’s bill allows for more than 30 skins, but that doesn’t mean Illinois would have anywhere near that amount — especially right away.
+For what it’s worth, Rita’s online casino bill allows for more than 30 skins, but that doesn’t mean Illinois would have anywhere near that amount — especially right away.

 Michigan, for reference, now has 11 online casinos available — a healthy number.
 That’s almost twice the amount of sports betting apps in Illinois.